Saris, Jerusalem: British Mandate era

 In the 1922 census of Palestine conducted by the British Mandate authorities, Saris had a population 373, all Muslims, increasing in the 1931 census to 470, still all Muslims, in 114 houses.
+A 1931 survey counted 114 houses in the village.

 In the 1945 statistics the population of Saris was 560, all Muslims, and it had 10,699 dunams of land according to an official land and population survey.
 366 dunams were plantations and irrigable land, 3,677 for cereals, while 10 dunams were built-up (urban) land.

-1948 and after
+1948 war and destruction

 On 13 April, before the village was attacked, Israel Galili wrote to Yosef Weitz of the JNF asking for a settlement to be established at Saris 'as soon as possible.'

-On 17 April 1948 The Scotsman reported 'Jews destroyed a mosque, village school, and 25 houses, killing three women in an attack on the Arab village of Saris early today (16th).
+On 16-17 April 1948 the village was attacked by the Haganah.
+The Scotsman reported 'Jews destroyed a mosque, village school, and 25 houses, killing three women in an attack on the Arab village of Saris early today (16th).
 There were about 500 attackers.'
 The New York Times carried the same report and gave the number of Arab dead as seven.
 A Haganah statement is quoted as saying that the battalion stayed in the village for about five hours, blowing up 25 buildings and burning others.
+Historian Saleh Abdel Jawad writes that "indiscriminate killings" occurred.

 Following the war, the area was incorporated into the State of Israel.
 The village of Shoresh was established 1 km south west of the remains of Saris in 1948, while Sho'eva was set up 0.5 km north east of the site in 1950, both on land that had belonged to Saris.

 The Palestinian historian Walid Khalidi described the village land in 1992: "The site is covered with stone rubble; iron bars protrude from the collapsed roofs.
 There are many open wells and several caves with arched roofs.
 A large number of trees, including cypress, fig, and almond trees, grow on the site.
 An abandoned grove of almond trees is located on the eastern side.
 In the middle of the slope are the remains of an artificial pool.
 The village cemetery, surrounded by trees, is located southwest of the site.
 It contains several large tombs, one of which is surrounded by a small, roofless enclosure; an almond tree grows in the center."
 He also noted that two forests had been established in the area by the Jewish National Fund and the Center for European Jewry.